We strongly recommend that you review this policy on a regular basis to ensure that you remain happy with the way in which your data is processed.

 Qualifications and assessments

-Qualifications information, including assessment results, may be retained indefinitely for the purposes of verifying your CIM qualifications.
+Qualifications information, including assessment results, will be retained for 25 years for the purposes of verifying your CIM qualifications.

 Profiling and automated decision making

 Details on your interactions with CIM may be used to review the relevance and quality of the products and services we offer.
 However, we do not undertake any automated profiling or automated decision-making processes.

 Subject to certain limitations, you have the right to:

 - Request a copy of the information we hold about you and be told about its use.